Teddy B. Taylor: Political career

 Taylor started his diplomatic career in 1978 working as a Consular/Economic Officer at the U.S. Embassy in Guatemala through 1980.
 From 1981 to 1983, he worked at the U.S. Embassy in Panama and from 1983 to 1985, at the embassy in Honduras.
 In 1985, upon his return to the states, he was appointed Deputy Director of Press and Public Affairs in the Bureau of Western Hemisphere Affairs remaining on the post until 1987 when he took up the role of Deputy Policy Officer for Latin America at the United States Information Agency.
 From 1988 through 1991, he served as Deputy Director for East Asian and Pacific Assignments at the Bureau of Human Resources; from 1991 to 1992, he was the Deputy Examiner in the Board of Foreign Service Examiners in the same Bureau and from 1992 through 1993, he served as the Special Assistant in the Visa Services Office in the Bureau of Consular Affairs.

 In 1995, he was assigned to the U.S. Embassy in Budapest, Hungary, where he worked as the Consular Affairs Officer until 1999.
 In 2001, Taylor was appointed Director of the Orientation Division of Foreign Service Institute.
 He was the first African-American to hold this post.
 Shortly thereafter, he served as the Consul General at U.S. Interests Section in Havana, Cuba.
 In 2001-2003, he was Deputy Assistant Secretary of State and Director of the Office of Employee Relations in the Bureau of Human Resources.
 On September 21, 2009 he was sworn in as the United States Ambassador to Papua New Guinea, also accredited to US embassies in the Solomon Islands and Vanuatu.

 Personal life

 Being a member of Omega Psi Phi, he was active in extracurricular activities in some places of assignment.
 In Panama, he coached a teenager basketball team in Panama Canal Zone; in Hungary, he was the Chairperson of the Cub and Boy Scout parent organization and merit badge instructor and Chairman of the Eagle Scout Board of Review committee.

-He's married to Foreign Service Officer Antoinette Corbin-Taylor.
+He was married to Foreign Service Officer Antoinette Corbin-Taylor (deceased).
 The couple has two children.
 Taylor is fluent in Spanish, Turkish and Hungarian.